Luis Boza Architect

 Notes & references

 A. Hedge, Cornell University, Daylight and Workplace Study (daylight and eyestrain, headache, alertness).
 Boubekri et al., Journal of Clinical Sleep Medicine (2014), on daylight and sleep duration.
 J. Pallasmaa, The Eyes of the Skin.
 Zonda / JLC 2025 Cost vs. Value Report.
-Project imagery: Hidden Treasures (Petworth, DC), Timeless Transformation, Luis Boza Architect.
+Project imagery: Hidden Treasures (North Cleveland Park, DC), Skyward Dreams (Petworth, DC), Timeless Transformation (Bethesda, MD), Luis Boza Architect.